ucs-compute-solutions/FlexPod-Intersight-Workflow/README.md

 To locate a NetApp workflow after importing it, you can find it on the My Workflows tab or add a filter for ```Display Name: NetApp```.

 To execute a workflow directly, select the **```...```** in the last column of the workflow's row, and then, select **Execute**.
 To view the workflow first, click on the workflow link under the Display Name column.
-Then, you can click the Execute button in the the right-hand corner to execute the workflow.
+Then, you can click the Execute button in the right-hand corner to execute the workflow.

 Documentation links for each of the workflows are provided below.